Part 1: High School Memories

 Anyway, coming back to that time in 2003 when my classmates accused me of being a dirty ratbag, Kevin Maina stretched my hand during one lesson and started scrawling some stuff on it with a biro.
 It felt nice to have the biro massage my hand, so I let him do it.

-Guess what?
-The following day, Kevin Maina stretched my hand again only to see the scrawling he had drawn the previous day on it was still visible which made him to tease me, "This Thuita doesn't shower properly!"
+Guess what!
+The following day, Kevin Maina stretched my hand again only to see the scrawling he had drawn the previous day on it was still visible which made him to tease me in Swahili, "This Thuita doesn't shower properly!"

 Haiya!
 I hadn't realized that Kevin Maina's motive for scrawling on my hand was to test whether I showered effectively.
 But thanks to him, I began to be more thorough in scrubbing my body during shower-time, a habit I have renewed in the past two months, and which I will strive to maintain in each day of the rest of my life, God-willing.